"A beacon of hope': Ukraine, Russia sign grain export deal

 A senior U.N. official said cargo ships would use “safe channels” identified by Ukraine as they sail in and out of ports and would be guided by Ukrainian pilots.
 The plan does not foresee a further demining of Ukraine's territorial waters, which would have delayed the process.

-No military ships would be used as escorts but a minesweeper would be on standby in case the safe channels “need occasional verification,” the official said.
+No military ships would be used as escorts but a minesweeper could be on standby in case the safe channels “need occasional verification,” the official said.

 Ships entering the Ukrainian ports would be scrutinized by inspection teams that would include representatives of all parties involved to make sure there are no weapons on board.
 The unloading of grain onto the vessels will also be monitored.